sf105/sttp-book/_chapters/model-based-testing.md

   <tr><td>Loyal</td><td>T</td><td>F</td><td>T</td><td>F</td><td>T</td><td>F</td><td>T</td><td>F</td></tr>
   <tr><td><i>Action</i></td><td>price/month</td><td>30</td><td>30</td><td>30</td><td>32</td><td>10</td><td>10</td><td>10</td><td>15</td></tr>
 </table>
-First we look at the first condition and we try to find pairs of combinations that would cover this condition according to MC/DC.
+First, we look at the first condition and we try to find pairs of combinations that would cover this condition according to MC/DC.
 We look for combinations where only International and the price/month changes.

 The possible pairs are: {v1, v5}, {v2, v6}, {v3, v7} and {v4, v8}.
 Testing both combinations of any of these pairs would give MC/DC for the first condition.